Princeps senatus

 The position was created in the first half of the third century BC and retained its prominence for two centuries.
-The principes were often the most famous Roman politicians of the period, such Marcus Aemilius Lepidus, Scipio Africanus, and Marcus Aemilius Scaurus.
+The principes were often the most famous Roman politicians of the period, such as Marcus Aemilius Lepidus, Scipio Africanus, and Marcus Aemilius Scaurus.
 It lost its importance after the reforms of the dictator Sulla in 82–80 BC, but might have been temporarily restored for Cicero, its possible last incumbent during the struggle between Mark Antony and the Senate in 43 BC.
-The Roman emperors merged the princeps senatus' prerogatives with their own, although there are occasional mentions of distinctive principes during the later Empire.
+The Roman emperors merged the princeps senatus prerogatives with their own, although there are occasional mentions of distinctive principes during the later Empire.

 History

 The princeps senatus was chosen by the pair of censors (that is, every 5 years on average) whenever there was a vacancy on the seat during their tenure.
 The princeps senatus was not a lifetime appointment.
 However, in practice, the incumbent princeps senatus was always re-appointed by the censors.

 Traditionally, the princeps senatus had the honour of speaking first on any motion or topic presented by the presiding magistrate.
 By the middle republic, the princeps senatus was the most prestigious position in Rome and had adduced further privileges: he moved all routine senate business, having power to have his input directly moulded into them by choosing their wording.
 He also set out the possible options on controversial proposals.
 Some notable principes of this period were the famous Scipio Africanus (appointed in 199, 194, and 189) and Marcus Aemilius Lepidus, who was appointed a record six times between 179 and 154 and combined his position with that of pontifex maximus – the Roman chief priesthood.